Struggling with Unpaid Salaries: How Can I Navigate Financial Hardships from Past Employers?

 nd2302

-Thanks for a value add suggestion, however second organization is now claiming that I was on contract and performance basis and asked to leave services due to non-performance.
-However they have not even given any Appointment Letter with company terms and conditions and have an acceptance against same, they have an intention to hold back salaries as a best practice because there are more employees who are facing same problem with the organization.
+Thanks for the valuable suggestion.
+However, the second organization is now claiming that I was on a contract and performance basis and asked to leave services due to non-performance.
+They have not even provided any Appointment Letter with company terms and conditions for acceptance.
+They intend to hold back salaries as a best practice because there are more employees who are facing the same problem with the organization.

 Neeraj